fbdesignpro/sweetviz/README.md

   - Type, unique values, missing values, duplicate rows, most frequent values
   - Numerical analysis:
     - min/max/range, quartiles, mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness

+# Upgrading
+Some people have experienced mixed results behavior upgrading through `pip`.
+To update to the latest from an existing install, it is recommended to `pip uninstall sweetviz` first, Then simply install.

 # Installation
 Sweetviz currently supports Python 3.6+ and Pandas 0.25.3+.
 Reports are output using the base "os" module, so custom environments such as Google Colab which require custom file operations are not yet supported, although I am looking into a solution.